cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/README.md

 Stay tuned for more updates and enhancements as we continue to improve `MicrobiomeStat` for our user community.

+## Contribute to the MicrobiomeStat Wiki

+We welcome contributions from the community to enhance the MicrobiomeStat Wiki.
+If you would like to contribute, please follow these steps:

+1. Fork the [MicrobiomeStat Wiki repository](https://github.com/cafferychen777/MicrobiomeStat-Wiki) on GitHub.
+2. Make your desired changes, additions, or updates to the Wiki content.
+3. Submit a pull request with a clear description of your changes.

+Our team will review your pull request and merge the changes once approved.
+By contributing to the Wiki, you'll be helping to improve the documentation and resources available to the MicrobiomeStat user community.
+We appreciate your support in making this project better for everyone.

 ## Resources

 - MicrobiomeStat Repository: [GitHub](https://github.com/cafferychen777/MicrobiomeStat)